U.S. Department of Justice, Office Of Justice Programs, Innovation - Partnerships - Safer Neighborhoods

 • How do juvenile court blended sentencing provisions vary by state?
 [Answer]

-• What is the youngest age that a juvenile can be transferred to criminal court for trial as an adult?
+• What is the youngest age that a minor can be transferred to criminal court for trial as an adult?
 [Answer]

 • Have states made it easier for juveniles to be tried as adults in criminal court?
 [Answer]